shopperlabs/docs/brands.md

 For handling tables in Shopper, we use [Laravel Livewire Tables](https://github.com/rappasoft/laravel-livewire-tables) package by Anthony Rappa.

 ## Manage Brands
-The brands are accessible via the Brands Menu on the left sidebar.
-The display page is rendered by the Livewire component `Shopper\Http\Livewire\Brands\Browse` and for the display of the brands table is the component `Shopper\Http\Livewire\Tables\BrandsTable`.
+The brands are accessible via the **Brands** Menu on the left sidebar.
+The display page is rendered by the Livewire component `Shopper\Http\Livewire\Components\Brands\Browse` and for the display of the brands table is the component `Shopper\Http\Livewire\Tables\BrandsTable`.

 You can modify them in the component configuration file to use your own.

 ### Create brand
-Click on the "Create" button on the brands page, and a creation form appears.
+Click on the **"Add new brand"** button on the brands page, and a creation form appears.

 <div class="screenshot">
   <img src="/img/screenshots/{{version}}/create-brand.png" alt="Create brand">